Frequently Asked Questions

 Q. Are scholarships available for the Global Master of Finance program?

-A. No, but as indicated on the Tuition page, each school will discount its tuition significantly for dual degree program participants.
+A. No, but as indicated on the Tuition page, each school will discount its tuition significantly.

 Q. Will I be eligible to work in the U.S. under Optional Practical Training (OPT) for 12 months after the completion of the second summer of the dual degree program?